-The interview process is intended to identify whether the candidate is a good fit for the role and whether the University is a good fit for the candidate.
+The interview process is intended to identify whether the candidate is right for the role and whether the University is right for the candidate.
 The process is indeed a partnership between the hiring manager and the HR department.
 All stakeholders share the following common and fundamental goals:

-- ensuring that we are extending our employment net within the community we serve, - · considering diversity in every aspect of the process, - hiring the most qualified candidate for the position, and - ensuring that the hiring decisions can be legally defended if challenged.
+- ensuring that we are extending our employment net within the community we serve, - considering diversity in every aspect of the process, - hiring the most qualified candidate for the position, and - ensuring that the hiring decisions can be legally defended if challenged.

-While this guide primarily focuses on the external hiring process, the fundamentals described should be used during the placement of nonunion, internal positions as well.
+While this guide focuses on the external hiring process, the fundamentals described should be used during the placement of nonunion, internal positions.